The Spheroidal Bulge of the Milky Way: Chemodynamically Distinct from the Inner-Thick Disc and Bar: Discussion and conclusion

 Nonetheless, we do detect signs of mild triaxiality in our spheroidal bulge component, especially towards larger metallicities, which could reflect real dynamical influence from the bar.
 This is in line with theoretical work by, for instance, \citet{Saha2012}, who showed through high-resolution N-body simulations that a low-mass classical bulge can absorb angular momentum emitted by a growing bar via resonant interactions (notably through the Lagrange point and inner Lindblad resonances).
 This process can spin up an initially isotropic, non-rotating spheroidal bulge.
-More recently, \citet{McClure2025} in their N-body simulation study of barred galaxies with classical bulges, find up to 50\% of their initial bulge stars trapped in bar resonances and only $\sim25\%$ of stars maintain their initial isotropic, dispersion-dominated character.
+In \citet{PerezVillegas2017}, the authors showed that the metal-poor component ([Fe/H] $\lesssim-$1.0) of the inner part of the galaxy has a triaxial shape and that it does not support the X-shaped structure.
+Using N-body simulations, they also showed that the initially oblate stellar halo evolves into triaxial under the influence of the Galactic bar.
+More recently, in their N-body simulation study of barred galaxies with classical bulges,\citet{McClure2025} found that up to 50\% of their initial bulge stars were trapped in bar resonances and only $\sim25\%$ of stars maintained their initial isotropic, dispersion-dominated character.
 These findings provide a compelling theoretical framework to interpret the mild triaxiality we observe in our spheroidal bulge component as a consequence of dynamical interaction with the bar, rather than as mere contamination or observational uncertainty.
 Also, the inner thick disc component—which we find to be slightly dynamically hotter than the thick disc at the solar vicinity—could itself be a result of interactions with the bar \citep[e.g.][]{Patsis2019}.
-Additionally, the small fraction of low-\alphafe\ and super-solar metallicity stars observed in the spheroidal bulge most probably belonged to the bar/disc, and have lost angular momentum during bar growth to the halo and the bulge \citep[e.g.][]{Debattista1998, Athanassoula2003}.
-This also provides a natural explanation to the knot of super-metal-rich stars as observed by \citet{Rix2024} in the galactic $l, b$ plane, whose origin can now be assigned to the bar.
+Additionally, the low fraction of low-\alphafe\ and super-solar metallicity stars observed in the spheroidal bulge most probably belonged to the bar or disc and have lost angular momentum during bar growth to the halo and the bulge \citep[e.g.][]{Debattista1998, Athanassoula2003}.
+This also provides a natural explanation for the Knot of SMR stars as observed by \citet{Rix2024} in the galactic $l, b$ plane, whose origin can now be assigned to the bar.